LOLO-MKHWANAZI/World-Happiness-Report-Data-Analysis-2019-/README.md

 This cleaned data will serve as the foundation for subsequent analysis and visualization tasks aimed at understanding global happiness trends and influencing factors.

-## Visualization

-The following visualizations will be created using Tableau:

-### Happiness Score Distribution
-- **Histogram:** Displaying the distribution of happiness scores across countries to understand the overall spread and identify any common ranges.

-### Happiness Score by Region
-- **Bar Chart:** Showing the average happiness scores by region, which will highlight the geographical differences in happiness levels.

-### Factors Influencing Happiness
-- **Scatter Plots:** Displaying correlations between the happiness score and each factor (GDP per capita, social support, etc.) to identify the most significant contributors to happiness.

 Data Cleaning: